niththish/java-programs/README.md

 # java-programs
-This repository contains all my works done using java
+This repository contains all my works related to java